 Tour Advantage: What It Actually Solves

 The real benefit is not just transport.
-It is removing three common points of friction at once: luggage storage, time management, and coordination between Hiroshima Station, Miyajimaguchi, and the ferry.
+It is removing several common points of friction at once: route planning, time management, and coordination between Hiroshima Station, Peace Memorial Park, Miyajimaguchi, the ferry, and Miyajima.
 For travelers trying to fit both UNESCO sites into one day, that convenience can be worth more than the storage fee alone.

 Verdict: The Best Way to Handle Luggage in Hiroshima

 For most travelers, the simplest answer is still the best one: store your luggage at Hiroshima Station and explore with a small day bag.
-Start with the station lockers, use Crosta Hiroshima if the lockers you need are full, and only carry large luggage toward Miyajima if you have a confirmed reason to do so.
+Start with the station lockers, use Crosta Hiroshima if the locker size you need is full, and only carry large luggage toward Miyajima if you have a confirmed reason to do so.

 FAQ: Hiroshima Luggage Storage Essentials

 Do not assume every locker bank takes the same payment methods.
 Many modern lockers support IC cards such as Suica, Pasmo, or ICOCA, while some may still require coins.
-Check the payment panel on the locker bank you are using before you queue up with your bags.
+Check the payment panel on the locker bank before queueing with your bags.

 Yes, but most day-trippers will have a better experience leaving large luggage in Hiroshima.
 The train-and-ferry route is much easier with a backpack or small carry-on, and sightseeing on the island is more comfortable when you are not dragging a full-size suitcase around.

-Storage Limits: How Long Can You Leave Luggage?
+How Long Can You Leave Luggage in a Hiroshima Locker?

 Hiroshima Station is better for most travelers.
 It gives you easier access to the city’s main sights and lets you travel to Miyajima without carrying a large suitcase on local trains and ferries.
 Miyajimaguchi storage is more useful as a niche backup or for some overnight stays on Miyajima.

-If you want to avoid both the locker search and the Hiroshima-to-Miyajima transfers, you can also compare a guided option here: Hiroshima and Miyajima UNESCO Sites 1-Day Tour.
+If you want to avoid both the locker search and the Hiroshima-to-Miyajima planning burden, compare the current tour details here: Hiroshima and Miyajima UNESCO Sites 1-Day Tour.

 Hi, I’m Kai.
 I’m a Tokyo-based travel writer, tourism industry insider, and the author of a published guidebook for international visitors to Japan.
 With over 10 years of professional experience at a leading Japanese tourism company, my mission is to help you skip the tourist traps and navigate Japan’s best destinations like a local.
 I believe the perfect day trip is like a traditional kaiseki meal: a beautiful balance of precise planning and unforgettable seasonal discovery.
 When I’m not out conducting field research, you’ll usually find me drafting new itineraries with one of my favorite fountain pens!